Search the collections

 Letter on lined note paper from a wounded infantryman during World War I, addressed to a Mrs James Davis.
 According to the letter the soldier was wounded by a German machine gun, resul ...Images: 1

 Hand-written letter on stationery from the Australian Branch of the British Red Cross Society, written by Driver E. D. Ross to Mrs J. Davis during World War I. The letter was written b ...Images: 1

 Hand-written letter on stationary from the Presbyterian Soldiers' Institute, written by Private Donald Patience to Mrs Davis during World War I. The letter was written by Private (late ...Images: 1

 Australia Victoria Tennis Prize Medal c.
 1940 (AD) Mint: K.G.Luke Other Details: This medal, issued by the Red Cross Society, reflects the use of sport as a fund-raising activity in Me ...From: Melbourne, Australia Images: 2

-ANZAC Rememberance 1914 - 1918 medal, designed by Dora Ohlfsen and issued in 1919.
+ANZAC Rememberance 1914-1918 medal, designed by Dora Ohlfsen and issued in 1919.
 Th medal features a fallen soldier being comforted by a female 'Australia'.
-The medal was produced a ...Images: 4
+The medal was produced and ...Images: 4